sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Getting start with python](https://riptutorial.com/ebook/python) : A-Z python programming concepts and methods.

 - [Rust by Example](https://doc.rust-lang.org/rust-by-example/) : A collection of runnable examples that illustrate various Rust concepts and standard libraries
+- [Python Tutorial: A Comprehensive Guide for Beginners](https://wiingy.com/learn/python/python-tutorial/) : This article provides a detailed overview of Python programming language, aimed at individuals who are new to the language.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>